Representations of multimeasures via multivalued Bartle-Dunford-Schwartz integral: Preliminaries

 The above definition was suggested by Kandilakis \cite{ka} for $cwk(X)$-valued multimeasures and a Banach space.
 In that case the set in the braces was closed and the additional closure is superfluous.
 The symbol $(s)$ used here indicates that the integral is constructed using the selections of $N$. \end{itemize} \end{deff} \begin{rem} \rm \mbox{ } \begin{itemize} \item A multimeasure $N: \vS \to c(X)$ is called \textit{ rich } if $N(A) = \overline{\{n(A), n \in S_N \}}$.
 By a result of Cost\'{e}, quoted in \cite[Theorem 7.9]{hess}, this is verified for multimeasures which take as their values weakly compact convex subsets of a Banach space $X$, or $cb(X)$-valued when $X$ is a Banach space possessing the RNP (\cite[Th\'{e}or\`{e}me 1]{co}). \item If $N$ is a $cwk(X)$ valued multimeasure of bounded variation and $X$ is a Banach space, then $\mcS_N\neq\emp$ (see for example \cite{GT,Hi}).
 Moreover, by \cite[Theorem 3.2]{ka}, $(s)\dint_Ef\,dN \in cwk(X)$. \item If $f,g$ are Aumann-BDS-integrable, then

 The example of $g=-f$ shows that the equality fails in general.
-In particular, the integral in not additive. \item We know from \cite[Theorem 3.3]{ka} that in case of a multimeasure $N$ with $cwk(X)$ values in a Banach space $X$ and bounded $f$, we have for every $x'\in{X'}$ and every $E\in\vS$ \begin{linenomath*}

-\end{linenomath*} But it follows from that proof that the above equality holds true in each case when ${\mathcal S}_N\neq\emp$, that is even when $X$ is a locally convex space and $N$ is not weakly compactly valued. \\ In particular, if $f\geq 0$, then
+In particular, the integral in not additive. \item We know from \cite[Theorem 3.3]{ka} that in case of a multimeasure $N$ with $cwk(X)$ values in a Banach space $X$ and bounded $f$, we have for every $x'\in{X'}$ and every $E\in\vS$ \begin{linenomath*} \end{linenomath*} But it follows from that proof that the equality (2) holds true in each case when ${\mathcal S}_N\neq\emp$, that is even when $X$ is a locally convex space and $N$ is not weakly compactly valued. \\ In particular, if $f\geq 0$, then

 and the integral is additive for non-negative functions.
 Moreover, it follows from (\ref{e2}) that the integral is a multimeasure, for every { Aumann-BDS}-integrable $f$. \end{itemize} \end{rem} As noticed in \cite[Remark 3.2]{wzw}, if $f$ is negative, then the equality (\ref{e6}) may fail.
 In fact, according to (\ref{e2}), we have then